 (The slide above is unattributed, as an example.)
 So why should attribution be shared with the audience?
 One way to answer that is to ask the question, why should slideshows be any different than books, articles, and websites?
 Everyone accepts that photographers should get credit in those mediums (right?).
 Images on a slide should be attributed just like any quoted text should be cited (and enclosed within quotation marks).
 Providing image attribution and text citations allows a speaker to humbly acknowledge his/her debt to others.
 The opposite of this humble and clear acknowledgment is to pretend that copied text and copied images are the speaker’s.
 Attributions are useful, plus they are really, really easy to add.

+This photograph has a textbox that is formatted to have a black background, and the text is a subtle gray.
 Yes, I know that’s hard to read — that’s sort of the point.
-The credit is there, but audience not terribly motivated to read it because the font is small and the color is subtle.
-Audience is supposed to be paying attention to you, not reading all the photo creds.
-(If you’re boring, of course, they’ll be reading the photo creds.)
+Audience is supposed to be paying attention to you (because you’re fascinating), not reading all the photo creds.
+If you’re boring, of course, they’ll be reading the photo creds, so be sure they don’t have typos.
 There are several ways to format your attribution.

 Note that there are no rules about what information to include in an attribution, but photographer’s name is most important.
 But if all you have is a URL, use that!
 Also note that if you hate Powerpoint and Prezi (or are just lazy), Haiku Deck generates image credits automatically … you just search for images from within the program.
 [The hotlinks don’t work in the above (it’s just an image), so here are the links: Creative Commons image types, roadkill possum.]